nestordemeure/nestordemeure.github.io/content/cooking/sweet/others/shrikhand.md

 #### Nuts

 * Chop the nuts finely (reserve some for garnishing)
-* Roast the nuts, until fragrant, with the dried grapes and butter in a small pan
+* Roast the nuts, until fragrant, with the dried grapes and butter[^butter] in a small pan

+[^butter]: Do not be afraid to let the butter brown.

 #### Yogurt